mkhuda/mith-express/README.md

 # Mithril JS and Express (Boilerplate)

 Basic Mithril, built with Express.
-This project also uses JSX and ES6 via Babel Plugin
+This project also uses JSX and ES6 via Babel Plugin.
+It doesn't seems like standard Mithril because I use JSX as syntax extension, but you can use Hyperscript if really want.

 ## Getting Started